dportabella/spark-examples/README.md

 16/07/18 12:55:30 WARN NativeCodeLoader: Unable to load native-hadoop library for your platform... using builtin-java classes where applicable
 Pi is roughly 3.14160476
 ```
-Note: remember to use the original build for running with sbt or IntelliJ: `cp build.sbt_run build.sbt`

 ## Select the example to run from sbt